Vonage Wins Partner of the Year Award from Salesforce for Second Consecutive Year

 Vonage (Nasdaq: VG), a global cloud communications leader, helps businesses accelerate their digital transformation.
 Vonage's Communications Platform is fully programmable and allows for the integration of Video, Voice, Chat, Messaging and Verification into existing products, workflows and systems.
 Vonage's fully programmable unified communications and contact center applications are built from the Vonage platform and enable companies to transform how they communicate and operate from the office or anywhere, providing enormous flexibility and ensuring business continuity.

 Vonage Holdings Corp. is headquartered in New Jersey, with offices throughout the United States, Europe, and Asia.
-To follow Vonage on Twitter, please visit twitter.com%2Fvonage.
-To become a fan on Facebook, go to facebook.com%2Fvonage.
-To subscribe on YouTube, visit youtube.com%2Fvonage.
+To follow Vonage on Twitter, please visit twitter.com/vonage.
+To become a fan on Facebook, go to facebook.com/vonage.
+To subscribe on YouTube, visit youtube.com/vonage.

 Please Login to leave a comment